steveive8/Linear-Algebra/Lec 3 - Multiplication and Inverse Matrices.md

 ![](./imgs/lec3/3-10.svg)

-> Here, it is important that the vector X is non-zero vector.
+(It is important that the vector X is non-zero vector.)

 So why this isn't invertible?